Debunking Minimalism: What it is (not) and how it came about

 Minimalism is not about depriving ourselves or denying pleasure.
 And it certainly is not about glorifying or romanticising poverty.

 It’s not about owning a fixed or maximum number of items.
-And it is not a contest as to who can live with the fewest possessions.
+And it’s not a contest for who can live with the fewest possessions.
 Likewise, it’s not about living in a home devoid of furniture.

-Minimalism is not reorganising our wardrobes/kitchen cupboards etc – Marie Kondo style or not.
-And it is not decluttering – though for many, decluttering can be the first step on their minimalist journey.
+Minimalism does not involve reorganising our wardrobes, kitchen cupboards, etc. And it is not decluttering – though for many, decluttering can be the first step on their minimalist journey.

-Minimalism isn’t a one size fits all.
-And it is not a project with a finite end date.
+Minimalism is not a one-size-fits-all.
+It is also not a project with a finite end date.

-Finally, it’s not a trend that will go out of fashion soon (more on that below).
+Let’s be clear: It’s not a new trend (far from it), and it will not soon go out of fashion (more on that below).

 Minimalism is about more than getting rid of stuff.
 It is actually about aligning my life’s resources with my greatest values. – Joshua Becker